-- About the Vxsnap utility - Vxsnap keywords
+- About the vxsnap utility - Vxsnap keywords

-About the Vxsnap utility
+About the vxsnap utility

-The command line utilities are available in the Storage Foundation installation directory.
+The command line utilities are available in the product installation directory.

-The vxsnap utility integrates with Windows Volume Shadow Copy Service (VSS) to create split-mirror snapshots of all the volumes in the specified component.
+The vxsnap utility integrates with the Windows Volume Shadow Copy Service (VSS) as a VSS Requester.
+This allows for the simultaneous snapshot of all volumes associated with an Exchange Server database.